 You may choose to increase or decrease your cover.
 If you do, we'll send you a new certificate of insurance showing the updated cover.

 Options to increase your cover (which will increase your premium) include:

-- increasing your annual benefit limit

 - reducing your co-payment

 - reducing your excess

-- adding consult care extra, day-to-day care extra or dental care extra to your policy.
+- adding consult care extra to your policy.

 Changes to decrease your cover (which will reduce your premium) include: